 The Board of Directors has decided that the external auditor shall report regularly to the Board.
-Every year, the external auditor presents to the Board an assessment of risk, internal control and the quality of Orkla's financial reporting, as well as an audit plan for the following year.
+Every year, the external auditor presents to the Audit Committee an assessment of risk, internal control and the quality of Orkla's financial and sustainability reporting, as well as an audit plan for the following year.
 The external auditor also participates in the Board's consideration of the annual financial statements.

 The Board of Directors ensures that relevant matters can be discussed with the external auditor without company management being present.
 The external auditor and the President and CEO are invited to all meetings of the Board's Audit Committee.
-For information about the work of the internal auditor, we refer to the section above on risk management and internal control.
 Orkla has adopted guidelines on the ability of executive management to use the external auditor for non-audit services.
-Responsibility for detailed monitoring of such use has been delegated to the secretary of the Audit Committee, who is also the Chief Internal Auditor.
+Responsibility for detailed monitoring of such use has been delegated to the secretary of the Audit Committee.

 The secretary of the Audit Committee approves all material assignments in advance and receives an annual overview from the external auditor showing all non-audit services delivered to Orkla, and comments specifically on these services in an annual report to the Audit Committee and the Board of Directors.
 Information on the company's use and remuneration of the external auditor is provided in Note 2 to the financial statements of Orkla ASA.
-The General Meeting is provided with a statement detailing the total remuneration paid to the auditor by the group, broken down into statutory audit tasks and other services required by law.
-Moreover, the auditor confirms his/her independence in connection with his/ her participation in the Audit Committee and the Board of Directors' consideration of the annual financial statements.
-Menu
+The General Meeting is provided with a statement detailing the total remuneration paid to the external auditor by the group, broken down into statutory audit tasks and other services required by law.
+Moreover, the external auditor confirms his/ her independence in connection with his/her participation in the Audit Committee and the Board of Directors' consideration of the annual financial statements.